 The terminal and the UICC shall support the PPS procedure in order to use transmission parameters other than the default values.
 The alternative parameters are indicated in the ATR.
 The interpretation of these parameters is according to ISO/IEC 7816-3 [11].
-The terminal shall select a value within the range indicated by the UICC as defined in ISO/IEC 7816-3 [11].
+The terminal shall select a value within the range indicated by the UICC as defined in ISO/IEC 7816-3 [11] and complemented in clause 6.3.2.